mmartamagna/Data-science-and-economics-projects/README.md

 ```
 <img width="550" alt="anova" src="https://user-images.githubusercontent.com/87983033/219016440-f6572962-fab7-4c4b-abd5-1405ea768cc2.png">

+MAIN RESULTS OF MANOVA:
+The multivariate analysis of variance (MANOVA) confirms that the mean of each subgroup of regions significantly differs from the others when considering two or more dependent variables.
+However, the greatest part of the assumptions is not respected.
+Some possible solutions could be: to transform the single variables into normal through some functions (normality assumption); or removing those variables that cause non-linearity (linearity assumption), or try to transform the dependent variable to correct for the unequal variances (homogeneity of variance assumption) or simply accepting a lower level of statistical significance (alpha level) for the MANOVA result.

 ### 3.3 Univariate one-way ANOVA computation
 A univariate one-way ANOVA is conducted to examine the specific dependent variables that contributed to the significant global effect.
 The command is the `welch_anova_test()`, which is suitable when the homogeneity of variance assumption is not met.